shadowguy97/Data-Analytics/README.md

-# Data-Analytics
-Journey to Data analytics

-This Repo would have various branches showing various datasets and various data representation that was done on them.

-Feel free to look through and drop a comment.
+## HR ANALYSTICS DATASET ##

 ##
-Started an analysis on a CSV data file for HR data, gotten from Kaggle. https://www.kaggle.com/datasets/anshika2301/hr-analytics-dataset/data
+Started an analysis on a CSV data file for HR data, gotten from Kaggle. - (29th November 2023) https://www.kaggle.com/datasets/anshika2301/hr-analytics-dataset/data

 Below are a feew screenshots showing some of the analysis done.